What is the Opportunity?

-The WV Community Development Hub (The Hub) is offering mini-grants to WV-based POWER grantees to support them with building communications tools to further the goals of their POWER project and demonstrate the impact of their work.
-This is a unique opportunity that combines communications coaching with grant funds to support POWER project team members in improving their skills in telling the story of their work.
+The WV Community Development Hub (The Hub) is offering mini-grants available through a competitive application process for WV-based POWER project teams.
+These mini-grants will support teams by creating communications tools that will deepen impact and raise visibility for their work.
+This is a unique opportunity that combines training and 1-on-1 coaching with grant funds to support POWER project team members in building communications and storytelling capacities.

 - Deepening project impact;

 - Improving measures of sustainability for the project work (such as increasing the probability of attracting funding sources or meeting key performance metrics).

 Up to 3 grants of $4000 each will be awarded through this initiative.

 Grant applications are due